JakeWharton/pidcat/README.md

 not work unless this is that case.
 That means, when you type `adb` and press enter into your terminal something actually happens.

+On Windows, you can do `pip install colorama` if you see weird arrows instead of colors.
+In case that does not help, try using option `-f`.

 To include `adb` and other android tools on your path:

     export PATH=$PATH:<path to Android SDK>/platform-tools